hermangroup/docs/masternodes/setup-win-cdmn.rst

 Content Distribution Masternode (CDMN) - Collateral 5000
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If setting up a Voting Masternode, send exactly 5000 HTA in a single transaction to the new address you generated in the previous step.
+If setting up a Content Distribution Masternode (CDMN), send exactly 5000 HTA in a single transaction to the new address you generated in the previous step.
 This may be sent from another wallet, or from funds already held in your current wallet.